rickccs85/php-login-advanced/README.md

 ## Contribute

+This script is not developed any further, so only commit bugfixes, not new features.
+If you want to add new features etc, please contribute into the https://github.com/panique/php-login repo.
 Please commit only in *develop* branch.
 The *master* branch will always contain the stable version.

 ## Support / Donate